 When you show up, half the battle is already won.
 Seriously.
 Most people puss out.
 Or end up being unreliable.
 If you show up, and do your best, that’s all anyone can do.
-Push through the obstacles, the challenges, and the difficult situations that come up.
+But push through the obstacles that come up to persevere.

 What’s more, enjoy the difficulty!
 I know, I know.
 I am crazy.
 Ask anyone.
 LOL!
 But really, you’ll grow.
 The challenge will give you a different perspective.
 And you’ll become a better online service provider, and a better leader.
 When you come out on the other side, you’ll also bolster your own confidence with how resilient and resourceful you were through the process.

 3. Practice makes perfect.

 Practicing for a task or responsibility is important.
 The act of going through the process, even if you make mistakes, will help you feel more confident.
-Because the mistakes are part of a ‘dress rehearsal’ if you will.
-Right?
-It’s expected to have to go through a practice phase for each new bend your business takes in order to get to give the performance that deserves a standing ovation, right?
+Because mistakes are part of the ‘dress rehearsal’ process.
+You’re going to have to go through a practice phase for each new bend your business takes in order to get to give the performance that deserves a standing ovation, right?